 If you already have a payments processor, take advice based on your current payment processor.

 If you don’t, great.
 We advise choosing POS first; then payments.
-That said, be wary of POS companies who force you into “preferred payments providers”, which can charge exorbitant fees for payment processing, which sometimes subsidise competitive POS pricing.
+That said, be wary of POS companies who force you into “preferred payments providers”.
+These can charge exorbitant fees for payment processing, which sometimes subsidises competitive POS pricing.

 Based on the average transaction sizes and likely turnovers of pubs, a contract is likely to be cheaper for you than a pay-as-you-go option.
 (Visit our payments guide to understand this.)
 We’d advise executing a bidding process, but you’re aiming for a charge which is around 1% per transaction after all fees, (some of which can be hidden).
-To determine which payments can be integrated with different POS systems, book a call for free and we can help advise you at no extra cost.
+To determine which payments can be integrated with different bar EPOS systems, book a call for free and we can help advise you at no extra cost.
 Or, check out the best mobile card readers available in the UK.

 Choose your hardware last.
 All cloud software can be used via iPads, whereas pre-cloud providers may require you to install their own tills at a higher cost.